 In 2015, we are excited to share with you that we've started the process for Stardust, our Hayden's Podcast series with 24 slated for 2017.
 We've recorded our first podcast with the British band Slowdive.
 Hayden's is also being featured as an interactive exhibit in select galleries in the United States and Europe (Austria, Germany, Italy, Switzerland and the U.K.) from 2015 through 2017.

-Courage - Our annual web issue coming in May 2017 features notable visual artists including Mikko Lagerstadt, animal photographer Lukas Holas, a feature interview with beloved musician Conor O' Brien of the Villagers, and many more wonderful artists.
+Courage - Our annual web issue in July 2017 features notable visual artists including Mikko Lagerstadt, animal photographer Lukas Holas, a feature interview with beloved musician Conor O' Brien of the Villagers, and many more wonderful artists.
 Our global community has now grown past 9 Million subscribers!
 Thank you!

 Stardust - We are very happy to share our new podcast Stardust will be available in 2017 featuring interviews and music by emerging and established musicians, old and new!

 Sauer, Sven *